rbhatia1997/CityOfHopeIoTResearch/README.md

 # CityOfHopeIoTResearch

+## Information about RESTful APIs

+This can be found in the RESTful.md file.

+## Information about MPU6050 Visualization

 This is a public repository for learning about coding &amp; front-end/back-end development for the City of Hope Clinic.
 Currently, we have the ability to visualize sensor data from the MPU6050 6-dof IMU.
 The following are instructions on how to use the code:

 1) First, install [Processing Version 2.2.1]("https://processing.org/download/").
 I recommend version 2.2.1 as we haven't tested for other versions.
 Additionally, we haven't figured out how to get around the I2C library/clock issues when using this on the MKR1000.